python-trio/trustme/README.rst

 .. code-block:: python3

-   from faketlscerts import CA
+   from trustme import CA

    # Look, you just became a certificate authority
    ca = CA()

-   # Issue a server cert, signed by our fake CA
+   # Issue a server cert, signed by your fake CA
    # https://en.wikipedia.org/wiki/Example.org
    server_cert = ca.issue_server_cert(u"my-test-host.example.org")

    # That's it!
-We have our certs.
+You have your certs.
 Now let's see how to use them.

    ###########